 Director, Interventional Neuroradiology

 Dr. Philippe Gailloud received his medical degree from the University of Geneva, Switzerland in 1991, and completed his residency in diagnostic and interventional radiology at Geneva University Hospital in 1998.
 He completed a research fellowship in morphology at the University of Geneva in 1994, and clinical fellowships in diagnostic and interventional neuroradiology at Johns Hopkins.
 He joined the staff of the Division of Interventional Neuroradiology in 2000.
-He is now director of the Division of Interventional Neuroradiology, director of the Endovascular Surgical Neuroradiology Program, and co-director of the Johns Hopkins Center for Pediatric Neurovascular Diseases.
-Besides the diagnosis and treatment of cerebrovascular diseases in adult patients, Dr. Gailloud also specializes in the management of neurovascular disorders in children.
+He is now co-director of the Johns Hopkins Pediatric Stroke and Neurovascular Center.
+Besides the diagnosis and treatment of cerebrovascular diseases in adult patients, Dr. Gailloud also specializes in the management of neurovascular disorders in children and spinal angiography.

 Dr. Gailloud has extensively written and presented scientific papers and articles on a wide range of topics related to diagnostic and interventional neuroradiology.
 The development of interventional techniques, the percutaneous treatment of brain, spinal cord and spine lesions, and the anatomy and embryology of the cerebral vasculature are among his main topics of interest.